cgkboston/AVATOOL/README.md

 >> Get-Content $_.Fullname |Select-String "YOURAVATARSERVER"
 >> }

-The files to change in the AVATROOL\connected services\UserManagement folder are: References.cs, Configuration.svcinfo, Configuration91.svcinfo, Reference.svcmap, WEBSRC.wsdl,
+The files to change in the AVATOOL\connected services\UserManagement folder are: References.cs, Configuration.svcinfo, Configuration91.svcinfo, Reference.svcmap, WEBSRC.wsdl,
 note it's much easier (and better) to simply delete the folder and it's contents and add the service reference for your avatar server from visual studio, from the solution explorer, select the csproj, right click, Add, Service Reference.
 Also don't forget to update AVATOOL\app.config (replace $YOURAVATARSERVER with your avatar server instance, live, sbox, or uat for testing).
 I used MSVS2019.